Pythae: Unifying Generative Autoencoders in Python -- A Benchmarking Use Case: The Pythae library

 \section{The Pythae library}

-\paragraph{Why Pythae ?} To the best of our knowledge, there exists no framework combining and unyfing implementations of state-of-the-art Generative AutoEncoder (GAE) methods.
+\paragraph{Why Pythae ?} To the best of our knowledge, although some well referenced libraries grouping different Variational Auto-Encoder methods exist (\emph{e.g.} \cite{Subramanian2020}), there exists no framework providing both adaptable and easy-to-use unified implementations of state-of-the-art Generative AutoEncoder (GAE) methods.
 This induces both a strong brake for reproducible research and democratisation of the models since implementations might be difficult to adapt to other use-cases, no longer maintained, or completely unavailable.